Realized vs Unrealized Crypto Gains: Tax on One, Books on Both (2026)

 Realized vs Unrealized Crypto Gains

-- Realized event ≈ sell for fiat, crypto-to-crypto (in many regimes), spend on goods/services.
-Self-transfer is not (see internal transfer vs disposal).
+- A realized event is typically a sale for fiat, a crypto-to-crypto swap (in many regimes), or spending crypto on goods or services.
+A self-transfer between your own wallets is not (see internal transfer vs disposal).

-- Accounting can be the opposite: ASU 2023-08 puts unrealized fair-value changes through net income.
+- Accounting can run the opposite way: ASU 2023-08 puts unrealized fair-value changes through net income, so the books can show a gain the tax return does not.

 The default: tax on disposal

-In most individual regimes, a gain is taxed when realized — when a disposal or other defined taxable event occurs — not while the asset merely appreciates in the wallet.
-This is the standard realization principle.
-It is a default, not a universal law: mark-to-market rules or elections exist for certain taxpayers, and jurisdictions differ.
-State it as the model, then check the exceptions for your country.
+In most individual regimes, a gain is taxed when realized, meaning when a disposal or other defined taxable event occurs, not while the asset merely appreciates in the wallet.
+This is the standard realization principle, and it is a default rather than a universal law: mark-to-market rules or elections exist for certain taxpayers, and jurisdictions differ.
+Treat it as the working model, then check the exceptions that apply in your country.

 What realizes a gain